-We also learned that the time immediately preceding the arrival of Mashiach is likened to the birth pangs of a woman in labor.
-Our sages tell us there are three things we can do to protect ourselves from these painful contractions:
+The time immediately preceding Mashiach's arrival is likened to the birth pangs of a woman in labor.

 The name would impose an "undue burden on him that as a human being he cannot fulfill," the judge wrote.

 Yaakov Avinu received word that his brother Eisav was coming to greet him.
 He understood fully well that this was not to be a warm family reunion.
 Eisav came accompanied by a band of four hundred armed men, bent on revenge.
 The Torah describes Yaakov as “very frightened,” so he prepared for war.

 The indefatigable woodchopper, Goliath, provided the posts and slats for the fence which the settlers began erecting around the kibbutz.
 Ben Zion adamantly opposed the idea, claiming a fence would turn the settlement into a ghetto and curtail any further expansion.

 Strangely, the person who seemed most affected by Tzeitl's death was Goliath.
 Upon hearing the news, he surrounded himself with an impenetrable wall.
 He...

 When I walk in to the grocery store it is second nature for me to just check to make sure that that bag of chips or that cookie has an OU or other kosher symbol on it.
 To many Jews, it is just something that they do, and it usually is like that for me.
 But when this question was asked, I thought deeper.
 I began to think about how this label gives me a sense of community; and as I made that connection, I thought of our rich heritage, and once that relationship was made I thought about our homeland – Israel.